Rosacea Treatment in Singapore — Laser, Medical & Skincare Options

 Topical Creams and Gels

-Dermatologists often prescribe topical medications containing ingredients like metronidazole, azelaic acid, or brimonidine to reduce redness and inflammation associated with rosacea.
+Topical medications containing ingredients like metronidazole, azelaic acid, or brimonidine as a form of treatment for the redness and inflammation associated with rosacea.

 Oral Medications